Disclaimer

 The integrative neurological patterns driven by high-frequency sound entering through the right ear also affect other mental and body systems.
 A fiber of the vagus network rests on the middle ear muscle (Tomatis) , carrying sound energy into that system and reflecting the effects of that sound in the system back to the ear.
 The ear, especially the right ear, which should be dominant (Tomatis), is pivotal to the healthy functioning of the central nervous system (the CNS), the vagus system including the parasympathetic nervous system (Tomatis), to balance, and to the body’s musculature (Tomatis).

-I made that neurological discovery and others related to it while attempting to heal one of our sons.
-He had been diagnosed as schizophrenic at 16, sidelined from all the normal learning experiences of a person growing from 16 to 26.
+I made that neurological discovery and others related to it while attempting to help one of our sons.
+He was diagnosed as schizophrenic at 16, sidelined from all the normal learning experiences of a person growing from 16 to 26.
 One December day in 2006, he tried on my headphones.
 I noticed immediately that he was responding to the music in important — because they were more normal — ways.
-I recalled that Alfred Tomatis thought the right ear was in some ways more important than the left ear (although the Tomatis Method we had experienced is binaural, stimulating both ears at the same time).
+I recalled that Alfred Tomatis thought the right ear was in some ways more important than the left ear (although the Tomatis Method we had experienced is binaural — stimulating both ears at the same time).
 Turning ordinary headphones into a unique, right-ear treatment, by blocking the left earpiece with a pad of facial tissues, I helped our son to experience a spectacular healing from severe schizophrenia.
 I named that right-eared therapy “Focused Listening™.”

 His healing allowed me to draw particular neurological conclusions from my observations of certain changes — from his garbled, irrational speech and other psychosis symptoms to perfectly grammatical speech and self-controlled behavior.
 His addictions remained, but he had better ability to learn how to control them.
 Two years later, when he lost his healing following exposure to LSD, Focused Listening™ healed him again.
 My research led me to see that exposure to high-frequency sound strengthens a tiny muscle in the middle ear.
 Listening to music is an exercise program for the muscles in the middle ear.
 The stronger they become, the more powerfully they transmit the energy of sound into the brain.
 However, that becomes a problem when the ears are structurally imperfect so that the right ear is unable to dominate the hearing process.
 Exercising only the right ear with Focused Listening™ allows it to transmit the higher frequencies of sound more precisely and forcefully into the inner ear so those high-energy sounds can be perceived at lower volumes.
 The ear is not actually becoming “more sensitive,” as the follow-up audiogram suggests.
 The already sensitive cochlea has a stronger “feed” arriving from the middle ear.
 Looking at that change another way: the cochlea is no longer deprived of pure, high-frequency sounds by a weakness in the middle ear.
 Strengthening the right ear builds strength in the nerve networks feeding the left half of the brain, so that it can control, or learn to control, the interactive processes of the whole brain.